onogrindzmanoa/onogrindzmanoa.github.io/index.md

 [Visit](http://onogrindzmanoa.meteorapp.com/#/signup)

 ## Profile
 The user can then navigate to the User Profile page to input the information to their profile.
 This information will then become visible to other users as part of their profile.
-This is a planned functionality which may not be implemented fully until later in the development process.
+This is a planned functionality which may not be implemented fully until later in the development process as the primary focus is enabling users to find vendors.
 <img src="doc/profile.png">

 ## Add Vendor